Spectral properties of a class of Sierpinski-type Moran measures on $ \mathbb{R}^n $: Introduction

-It is well-known from classical Fourier analysis that the unit cube $[0,1]^{n}$ is a spectral set with spectrum $\mathbb{Z}^{n}$.
-The spectral measure is a natural generalization of the spectral set introduced by Fuglede \cite{B1}, who proposed Fuglede's conjecture: \(\Omega \subset \mathbb{R}^n\) is a spectral set if and only if \(\Omega\) is a translational tile.
+The spectral measure is a natural generalization of the spectral set introduced by Fuglede \cite{B1}, who proposed \textbf{Fuglede's conjecture}: \(\Omega \subset \mathbb{R}^n\) is a spectral set if and only if \(\Omega\) is a translational tile.
 The conjecture was finally disproved by Tao \cite{T1} and others \cite{KM1} in $\mathbb{R}^{n}$, $n\ge3$.
-Nevertheless, the conjecture is still unsolved in dimension $ 1 $ and $ 2 $.
-In Fuglede's paper \cite{B2}, he proved that the normalized Lebesgue measure restricting on a triangle or a disk in the plane is not a spectral measure, but on a $\mathbb{Z}^{2}$-tile is a spectral measure.
-Since then, the spectrality of Borel probability measures has been studied extensively.
-Generally, strict conditions are required for a probability measure to qualify as a spectral measure, and only a limited number of spectral measures have been found or constructed.
+Recently, Lev and Matolcsi \cite{LM} showed that the spectral set conjecture holds in all dimensions for convex domains.
+Generally speaking, a probability measure needs strict conditions to become a spectral measure, and only a limited number of spectral measures have been discovered or constructed.
 Therefore, a fundamental problem in this area is as follows: \textbf{Find or construct a spectral measure$!$}

 It is known \cite{HLL1} that a spectral measure $\mu$ must be of pure type: $\mu$ is absolutely continuous or singular continuous with respect to the Lebesgue measure or counting measure supported on a finite set.
 In 1998, Jorgensen and Pedersen \cite{JP1} discovered the first example of spectral measure which is non-atomic and singular to the Lebesgue measure.
 They proved that the one fourth Cantor measure $\mu_{4}$, which satisfies